danlawless/auracle/book/vol-2-bridge/chapters/02-authors-note.md

 I needed someone to say that healing wasn't about becoming less feeling—it was about becoming more resourced.

 I couldn't find that book.
 So I wrote it.

 ---

+## The Reader I'm Writing For

+I'm writing for the person who has done the work.

+Who has read the books, done the therapy, journaled, processed, understood.

+And who still finds their body reacting in ways their mind has outgrown.

+I'm writing for the person who knows they shouldn't feel guilty—but feels it anyway.

+Who knows they should leave—but keeps staying.

+Who knows they deserve better—but keeps accepting less.

+This book is for the gap between knowing and being.

+---